-Strategies for addressing bullying in district schools shall be developed with involvement of key stakeholders, including students, parents/guardians, and staff, and may be incorporated into the comprehensive safety plan, the local control and accountability plan, and other applicable district and school plans.
+Such strategies shall be incorporated into the comprehensive safety plan and, to the extent possible, into the local control and accountability plan and other applicable district and school plans.

+'''

+(cf. 0420 - School Plans/Site Councils)

+'''

+'''

-- (cf. 0420 School Plans/Site Councils) - (cf. 0450 Comprehensive Safety Plan)
+(cf. 0450 - Comprehensive Safety Plan)

+'''